Tealium/tealium-roku/README.md

 ### What is Audience Stream ?

-The Tealium AudienceStream™ Influence DMP (data management platform) enables you to build a universal 360-degree customer profile to better influence and engage visitors in your web or mobile channels in real time.
-AudienceStream leverages the richest source of real-time, first-party data to help you deliver more relevant and timely interactions, thereby improving loyalty and conversions and creating new opportunities for growth.
+Tealium AudienceStream™ is the leading omnichannel customer segmentation and action engine, combining robust audience management and profile enrichment capabilities with the ability to take immediate, relevant action.

+AudienceStream™ allows you to create a unified view of your customers, correlating data across every customer touchpoint, and then leverage that comprehensive customer profile across your entire digital marketing stack.

 ## How To Get Started